File system: Multiple file systems within a single system

-All file systems have some functional limit that defines the maximum storable data capacity within that system.
-These functional limits are a best-guess effort by the designer based on how large the storage systems are right now and how large storage systems are likely to become in the future.
-Disk storage has continued to increase at near exponential rates (see Moore's law), so after a few years, file systems have kept reaching design limitations that require computer users to repeatedly move to a newer system with ever-greater capacity.

-File system complexity typically varies proportionally with the available storage capacity.
-The file systems of early 1980s home computers with 50 KB to 512 KB of storage would not be a reasonable choice for modern storage systems with hundreds of gigabytes of capacity.
-Likewise, modern file systems would not be a reasonable choice for these early systems, since the complexity of modern file system structures would quickly consume or even exceed the very limited capacity of the early storage systems.

-Types of file systems
+Types

-File system types can be classified into disk/tape file systems, network file systems and special-purpose file systems.

 Disk file systems

 A disk file system takes advantages of the ability of disk storage media to randomly address data in a short amount of time.
 Additional considerations include the speed of accessing data following that initially requested and the anticipation that the following data may also be requested.
 This permits multiple users (or processes) access to various data on the disk without regard to the sequential location of the data.
-Examples include FAT (FAT12, FAT16, FAT32), exFAT, NTFS, ReFS, HFS and HFS+, HPFS, APFS, UFS, ext2, ext3, ext4, XFS, btrfs, Files-11, Veritas File System, VMFS, ZFS, ReiserFS and ScoutFS.
+Examples include FAT (FAT12, FAT16, FAT32), exFAT, NTFS, ReFS, HFS and HFS+, HPFS, APFS, UFS, ext2, ext3, ext4, XFS, btrfs, Files-11, Veritas File System, VMFS, ZFS, ReiserFS, NSS and ScoutFS.
 Some disk file systems are journaling file systems or versioning file systems.

 Optical discs

 ISO 9660 and Universal Disk Format (UDF) are two common formats that target Compact Discs, DVDs and Blu-ray discs.
 Mount Rainier is an extension to UDF supported since 2.6 series of the Linux kernel and since Windows Vista that facilitates rewriting to DVDs.